rsnodgrass/hassio-addons/virtual-ip2sl-addon/README.md

 ## Hass.io Configuration

-See (additional tandalone configuration)[https://github.com/rsnodgrass/virtual-ip2sl] for additional discussion of options for how Virtual IP2SL can be configured.
+See [additional standalone configuration](https://github.com/rsnodgrass/virtual-ip2sl) for additional discussion of options for how Virtual IP2SL can be configured.

 Since Virtual IP2SL uses YAML for configuration, any JSON configuration in the Hass.io configuration window is automatically converted to YAML and passed to your running Virtual IP2SL instance.

-Here is a simple example for a single USB serial port on a Raspberry Pi:
+Here is a simple example for a single USB serial port on a Raspberry Pi (the default config):

 ```json
 {